Security Futures—Know Your Risks, or Risk Your Future

 Contract month—The month when the contract expires.
 There will be several different contract months available for trading at any one time, and the number of contract months may vary from exchange to exchange.

 Manner of settlement—Security futures may be settled by physical delivery of the underlying security or cash settlement.
-Most security futures contracts require physical delivery.
+The terms of the contract dictate whether it is settled by cash or physical delivery.

-Prior to expiration, you can realize your current gains or losses by executing an offsetting sale or purchase in the same contract (i.e., an equal and opposite transaction to the one that opened the position).
+Prior to expiration of the contract, investors realize their current gains or losses by executing an offsetting sale or purchase in the same contract (i.e., an equal and opposite transaction to the one that opened the position).

 Contract Expiration and Delivery